vintlang/vintlang/repl/docs/en/bool.md

 ## Working with Boolean Values in Loops

-In Nuru, you can use boolean expressions in loops to control their behavior.
+In vint, you can use boolean expressions in loops to control their behavior.
 Here's an example:

 ```s
 namba = [1, 2, 3, 4, 5]